fbpx

 Many paid link-building tricks that used to work wonders in the past are now outdated and ineffective.
 Things like article marketing automation, private blog networks, and site-wide text links have lost their shine.

-Nowadays, the most popular paid links are usually paid guest posts, also called “sponsored posts,” and link insertions, sometimes referred to as “niche edits.”
+These days, acquiring high-quality external links is a key part of modern link-building strategies.
+The most popular paid links are usually paid guest posts, also called “sponsored posts,” and link insertions, sometimes referred to as “niche edits.”

 As the name implies, a sponsored post is basically when you shell out some cash to get a guest post featured on someone else’s website.